Bats and Rabies

 If you or a loved one were bitten, scratched or had other physical contact with a bat, wash the skin that was exposed with soap and water right away (or hand sanitizer if soap and water are not available) and head to the emergency room immediately.
 Consult a healthcare provider as soon as possible to find out if you need to be treated.

 Rabies can be prevented if it is treated immediately, before symptoms appear.
 However, once symptoms occur, rabies is almost always fatal.
+In recent years, several people have died of untreated rabies in North America.
+In 2019, a man in British Columbia died from rabies, after he was bitten by a bat without his knowledge.

 What to do if a child was exposed